 Coventry CV4 7AL

 My research and teaching focus on race, ethnicity, migration, and emotion in the eighteenth- and nineteenth-century Americas.
-Out of an investment in designing better ways of studying these areas, I am also interested in how methodology shapes what we say about our objects of study.
-To this end, I try out several approaches in my work, especially the new empiricism of the Digital Humanities, historical epistemology, “new” materialisms, and even biography.
+I am also interested in how methodology shapes what we say about our objects of study.
+To this end, I employ several approaches in my work, especially the new empiricism of the Digital Humanities, historical epistemology, and new materialisms.

 Before coming to Warwick, I was a postdoctoral fellow in English and Digital Humanities at Yale University.
 There I began a DH project, Passages to Freedom: Worlding the North American Slave Narrative, which will ultimately map the routes taken out of slavery by the authors of the 103-known autobiographical slave narratives published before 1863.